metomi/rose/sphinx/tutorial/cylc/scheduling/further-scheduling.rst

 Clock Triggers
 --------------

 In cylc :term:`cycle points <cycle point>` are just labels.
-When using datetime cycling, clock triggers can be used to force cycles to wait for a particular time before running.
+Tasks are triggered when their dependencies are met irrespective of what cycle they are in.
+We can force cycles to wait for a particular time before running using clock triggers.
 This is necessary for certain operational and monitoring systems.

+For example in the following suite the cycle ``2000-01-01T12Z`` will wait until 11:00 on the 1st of January 2000 before running:

 .. code-block:: cylc

    [scheduling]
-       initial cycle point = 20000101T00Z
+       initial cycle point = 2000-01-01T00Z
        [[special tasks]]
            clock-trigger = daily(-PT1H)
        [[dependencies]]
            [[[T12]]]
-                graph = daily  # daily will run at the earliest, one hour
+                graph = daily  # "daily" will run at the earliest, one hour
                                # before midday.

 *See the TODO:clock trigger tutorial for more information.*